A Seat At The Table For All Of Us!

 Meet Lauren

 Lauren is fighting to keep our public schools strong by supporting teachers, students, and parents.
 She’s fighting to get health care for people who have to choose between paying for medicine or paying the rent.
 She’s fighting for living wages for the very people that Greg Abbott and Ken Paxton are trying to keep down, and for the LGBTQIA+ people and their families who Abbott and Paxton are working so hard to tear apart.
-As a black, queer, woman, Lauren has a deep understanding of these struggles – she lives at the intersection of discrimination based on race, class, sexual orientation, and gender identity.
+And she is fighting to protect our Democracy, as MAGA Republicans continue to push schemes that are eroding our right to vote and choose our own representatives.

 Born and raised in a solidly middle-class family in the Third Ward, Lauren attended public schools and Trinity United Methodist Church.
 She was a Jack and Jill kid, active in the acclaimed leadership development and volunteer service organization.

 Then life threw a curve ball.
 Lauren became a mom at age 19, lost her safety net quickly, and had to navigate motherhood, postpartum depression, and staying in school so she could one day provide for her family.
 Navigating the bureaucracy was tough – Lauren was turned down for Temporary Assistance for Needy Families dozens of times.
 She and her baby were evicted from their apartment.
 Lauren even shoplifted food and clothing for her baby.
-Fortunately, a compassionate judge dismissed the charges – and Lauren learned a tough life lesson
+Fortunately, a compassionate judge dismissed the charges – and Lauren learned a tough life lesson.

 But through adversity comes strength.
 No matter how hard it got, Lauren kept fighting.
 And she still fights today for those who are tired, frustrated, and who feel unheard by the people who are supposed to be serving them.